SoftUni-Internal/interactive-content/EN/04-For-Loop/05-Iterate-over-Characters.md

 [slide]
 # Iterating over Characters
-It is good to know that the **for loops** don't only work with numbers.
+It is good to know that **for loops** do not only work with numbers.

 We can also use **for loops** to iterate over **characters**.